sbmpost/AutoRaise/README.md

     ./AutoRaise -delay 2 -warp

-*Note1*: If no delay has been specified on the command line, AutoRaise will look for an AutoRaise.delay and AutoRaise.warp file in the **home** folder.
+*Note1*: If no delay has been specified on the command line, AutoRaise will look for an AutoRaise.delay file in the **home** folder.
+It will also check for the existence of a AutoRaise.warp file.
 This is particularly useful for the applescript usage above because 'launch application' does not support command line arguments.
 The delay should be specified in units of 20ms.
 For example to specify a delay of 40ms run this command once in a terminal: 'echo 2 > ~/AutoRaise.delay'.
 To enable warp, run this command: 'touch ~/AutoRaise.warp'.

 *Note2*: If you are not comfortable running the provided binary, then you can compile it yourself using this command: